ferrixx/BackupProgramm/README.md

 The folder / file is then zipped to C: / Users / $ username / Documents.
 There you will find a .zip with the folder / file name and a date and time.
 You will also find it again on your server.
-The .zip on you Local PC will automaticlly deleted after Upload for Saving Space! :)
+The Zip File on Your Local Machine will be Automatically deleted once it has been Uploaded. :)
 ```